yhrgintoki/robotfeeding-website/content/hardware/_index.md

 intro_image: imgs/single-car.jpg
 ---

-# Learn to use MuSHR's capabilities
+# Explore MuSHR's physical components

-Tutorials for mastering MuSHR, from getting acquainted with the system, to mastery.
+Instructions for building the MuSHR Racecar, and specification of the hardware system.